legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 If you go over to the [ChatGPT homepage](https://openai.com/blog/chatgpt), you’ll learn the following:

--   ChatGPT is a sibling model to InstructGPT, and also
+-   ChatGPT is a sibling model to **InstructGPT**, and also

--   ChatGPT is fine-tuned from a model in the GPT-3.5 series, which finished training in early 2022.
+-   ChatGPT is fine-tuned from a model in the **GPT-3.5** series, which finished training in early 2022.

 Well, which is it?

-The answer is, it’s both.
-If you go [here](https://beta.openai.com/docs/model-index-for-researchers) to read what “GPT-3.5” means, you’ll find out that all text-generating GPT-3.5 models are just InstructGPT models (which themselves are just fine-tuned GPT-3 models), albeit with a fancy tag.
+The answer is, it’s **both**.
+If you go [here](https://beta.openai.com/docs/model-index-for-researchers) to read what “GPT-3.5” means, you’ll find out that all text-generating GPT-3.5 models are just InstructGPT models (which _themselves_ are just fine-tuned GPT-3 models), albeit with a fancy tag.

 <a name="road-to"></a>
 ### What changed on the road from GPT-1 > GPT-2 > GPT-3 > InstructGPT > ChatGPT?